Yipjunwei/Yipjunwei/README.md

 # Hey, I'm Jun Wei

-> *Computing Science undergrad at SIT — I build systems that automate the boring stuff and make businesses run smarter.*
+> *Computing Science undergrad at SIT, I build systems that automate the boring stuff and make businesses run smarter.*

 I'm drawn to the intersection of **cloud architecture**, **fintech**, and **workflow automation**.
 Give me a messy manual process and I'll turn it into something structured, scalable, and serverless.